-These difficulties may manifest themselves in many ways including being withdrawn or isolated as well as displaying challenging, disruptive or disturbing behaviour.
+These difficulties may manifest themselves in many ways including being withdrawn or isolated as well as displaying heightened. challenging, disruptive or disturbing behaviour.
 These behaviours may reflect underlying mental health difficulties such as anxiety or depression, self-harming, eating disorders or physical symptoms that are medically unexplained.
 Other disorders include Attention Deficit Disorder, Attention Deficit Hyperactive Disorder or Attachment Disorder.

-Sensory, and/or Physical difficulties
+SENDsory, and/or Physical difficulties

-Some children may require special educational provision because they have a disability which prevents or hinders them from making use of the educational facilities provided.
+Some pupils may require special educational provision because they have a disability which prevents or hinders them from making use of the educational facilities provided.
 These difficulties can be age related.
-Some children with visual and hearing impairment or multi sensory impairment may need specialist support and equipment.
-Children with a physical disability require ongoing specialist support and equipment to access all the opportunities available to their peers.
+Some pupils with visual and hearing impairment or multi-SENDsory impairment may need specialist support and equipment.
+Pupils with a physical disability require ongoing specialist support and equipment to access all the opportunities available to their peers.

-The schools understand that children who experience these barriers to learning are vulnerable.
-This does not mean all vulnerable learners have SEN. Only those with a learning difficulty that requires special educational provision will be identified as having SEN.
+The schools understand that pupils who experience these barriers to learning are vulnerable.
+This does not mean all vulnerable learners have SEND.
+Only those with a learning difficulty that requires special educational provision will be identified as having SEND.

-6. Identification of pupils' Needs- A Graduated Approach to SEN Support
+6. Identification of pupils' Needs- A Graduated Approach to SEND Support